WenlinG28/Coursera-The-Bits-and-Bytes-of-Computer-Networking/README.md

 # Coursera-The-Bits-and-Bytes-of-Computer-Networking
-offered by Google. website: https://www.coursera.org/learn/computer-networking
+This course offered by Google.
+See website: https://www.coursera.org/learn/computer-networking

+This repository contains my course notes.